 - 5.2 This document describes options which address the Statement of Need by the proposed introduction of Free Route Airspace across the southwest London UIR.
 This will meet PCP mandated requirements and Borealis Alliance commitments regarding the implementation of FRA. - 5.3 Additionally, the options have been developed thus far with assistance, input, feedback and effort from senior MoD staff, senior representatives of all bordering ANSPs, representatives from airlines and flight planning service providers.
-NATS thanks all these stakeholders and looks forward to continuing the development of this proposal. - 5.4 Three options have been appraised and will be carried forward for further development and consultation. - 5.5 Subject to CAA approval at the Stage 2 Gateway Assessment, this proposal will then move on to Stage 3 Consult.
+NATS thanks all these stakeholders and looks forward to continuing the development of this proposal. - 5.4 Three options have been appraised and will be carried forward for further development and consultation.
+FRA Option 1 is preferred because it reduces flight planning complexity and aligns with EUROCONTROL guidance.
+Furthermore, it aligns with the UK FRA deployment 1 preferred option and is therefore more likely to result in a consistent FRA system throughout the UK UIR. - 5.5 Subject to CAA approval at the Stage 2 Gateway Assessment, this proposal will then move on to Stage 3 Consult.